 Antoine and Marie-Anne Lavoisier

 In the eighteenth century, when the time had not yet arrived for all the great Nobel Prize winning couples —as these awards did not even exist—the first great duo of science emerged.
-They were Marie-Anne Pierrette (1758-1836) and her husband Antoine Lavoisier (1743-1794), the “fathers” of modern chemistry.
+They were Marie-Anne Pierrette (1758-1836) and her husband Antoine Lavoisier (1743-1794), the “parents” of modern chemistry.
 The Lavoisiers were married on December 16, 1771 and they took advantage of the dowry of the girl, then aged 13, to establish a well-equipped laboratory where to begin their studies.
 There they would discover the key role played by oxygen in combustion and in the respiration of plants and animals.
 Moreover, their experiments would prove the law of the conservation of mass —according to which the amount of matter is always the same at the beginning and the end of a reaction— and they would discover that water is composed of oxygen and hydrogen.

 Although Marie-Anne is often remembered simply as the wife of Lavoisier, the reality is that she played a key role in their research.
 Her knowledge of English, Latin and French allowed her to translate documents such as the Essay on Phlogiston by Richard Kirwan, with which they would refute the theory of the Irish author (Madame Lavoisier herself would note the chemical errors in the work), and her ability to accurately draw devices and formulas meant that the results and research methods would later be understood.